Cyrken/html-css/performance.md

 - Minify HTML, CSS, and JS
 - Sends resources GZipped, by setting up your server
 - Send proper caching headers using your server
+- Use a content delivery network (CDN) to serve your images

 ## Checking performance